 Nestled in the lush greenery of the 'Iao Valley is the natural rock formation called the 'Iao Needle.
 The green-covered stone protruding from the valley floor is actually an old basaltic core (volcano remnant).
 The 'Iao Needle is 2,250 feet above sea level, or 1200 feet tall from the valley floor.

-'Iao Valley Closure Notice
+'Iao Valley Reservations Notice

 The traditional name is Kuka`emoku and it's known as the phallic stone of Kanaloa (Hawaiian god of the ocean); thus the 'Iao Needle was once used as a natural altar.
 The name 'Iao is pronounced "EE-ow."
 The 'Iao Needle is surrounded by a very lovely walkway and garden of lush tropical plants.
 Surrounded on all sides by the Pu'u Kukui Crater, it was the site of one of the most famous battles in Hawaiian history.